os-climate/osc-geo-h3grid-srv/README.md

-Experimental geospatial temporal data mesh that uses H3 (from Uber) cells to create a uniform mesh of regions or varying resolutions for the globe.
+Experimental geospatial temporal data mesh that uses H3 (from Uber) cells to create a uniform mesh of regions of varying resolutions for the globe.

 Capabilities include:
 - loading geospatial data